tanep3/radix256Sort/TECHNICAL_DETAILS.md

     *   **Accumulate**: Calculate the prefix sum of counts to determine the write start position for each bucket.
     *   **Reorder**: Rescan the input array and write values to the buffer according to the calculated positions.
     *   **Swap**: Swap the roles of the input array and the buffer.
-3.  **Completion**: After the 4th pass, the data exists in a sorted state in the original array (or buffer).
-Since this implementation performs an even number of passes, the result always returns to the original array storage area.
+3.  **Completion**: After the final pass, the data resides in either the original array or the buffer depending on the swap order.
+This implementation is designed to correctly return the result regardless of where it ends up.